stanleybak/vnncomp2021/benchmarks/test/README.md

-These are test networks and scripts.
+These is a test benchmark category.
+The folder contains .onnx and .vnnlib files used for the category.
+The test_instance.csv containts the full list of benchmark instances, one per line: onnx_file,vnn_lib_file,timeout_secs

-They correspond to ACAS Xu networks ("Reluplex: An efficient SMT solver for verifying deep neural networks"), networks 1-6 (unsat) and 1-7 (sat).
+The test properties correspond to ACAS Xu networks (from "Reluplex: An efficient SMT solver for verifying deep neural networks"), networks 1-6 (unsat) and 1-7 (sat).
 The properties correspond to property 3:

 Description: If the intruder is directly ahead and is moving towards the ownship, the score for COC will not be minimal.